 Academic regalia is required for anyone marching in the academic procession.
 The deadline to secure academic regalia for Fall Convocation is Monday, August 18, 2023.

-Every year, fall convocation begins with a procession of Case Western Reserve University faculty, emeriti, delegates and banner guard from campus into Severance Hall.
+Every year, fall convocation begins with a procession of Case Western Reserve University faculty, emeriti, and delegates from campus into Maltz Performing Arts Center.

 Members of the convocation procession don academic regalia, including gowns and hoods, which celebrate the style of their medieval origin and indicate, by color and design, an individual’s degree and the institution by which the degree was conferred.

 All faculty planning to march in the procession must register for the procession and obtain their own regalia.
-Please review the procession instructions and plan to assemble in the Smith Lobby of Severance Hall on the day of convocation.
+Please review the procession instructions and plan to assemble in the PNC Lobby of the Maltz Performing Arts Center on the day of convocation.

-All faculty are also asked to complete the procession registration form.
-Please complete registration by Monday, Aug.
-25.
+Registration: All faculty are also asked to complete the procession registration form by Monday, September 4, 2023.

-Emeriti, faculty and the platform party for fall convocation will meet in Severance Hall before the ceremony begins.
+Emeriti, faculty and the platform party for fall convocation will meet in Maltz Performing Arts Center before the ceremony begins.
 Please find your group and familiarize yourself with the processional instructions before the day of the event.